pgilad/neobundle-packages/README.md

 ## Goal

-The goal of this project is to gather a list of jsons for installable packages in NeoBundle.
+The goal of this project is to gather a list of jsons for installable packages in [NeoBundle](https://github.com/Shougo/neobundle.vim)

 **Shougou** has created a [neobundle-vim-recipes](https://github.com/Shougo/neobundle-vim-recipes) repository which unifies NeoBundle recipes, but they are in a vim-format, and I want it to be JSON.